 I went sky diving for the first time in 2019.
 Tandem sky diving is an experience I would recommend.
-It was a blast, and I found out sky diving is actually regulated by the FAA.
-Here are some other healthy ways to build your confidence and tenacity.
+I did it to face a fear of flying that I’ve had for over two decades.
+Here are some other healthy ways to build your self-confidence.

 Decision #1: Take Risks, Fail, Get up

-When you fail, get rejected, or embarrassed, and still choose to believe in yourself, you’re really growing.
+When you fail, get rejected, or embarrassed, and still choose to believe in yourself, you’re growing.
 Decide today what 2 scary things you are going to do tomorrow.
 Make the phone call, ask for the sale, sign up for the class, call up that friend from the past, or meet someone new.
 Your confidence grows as you’re vulnerable.
+Make 1 courageous decision by the end of the day today.

 Inaction breeds doubt and fear.
 Action breeds confidence and courage.
 If you want to conquer fear, do not sit home and think about it.
 Get out and get busy. – Dale Carnegie